 After all the walking, we went and found our hostel.
 This being one of out last trips, you would think I would do enough research on a town to know where to get a hostel at, but I guess not.

 The hostel that we were staying in was close to the Prague castle and up one of the biggest hills in Prague.
 Ten points to Olivia for choosing this one.

 We had walked around the whole city with our backpacks on all day and now we had to finish it by dragging ourselves up this giant hill.
 We made it though.

 After resting for a bit, we decided it was time to indulge in some of the Czech night life.

 Our first stop was a pub called “The Pub” and it was one of the most unique places I have been too.

 At your table you had your own beer tap.
-It was a beer lovers heaven.
+It was a beer lovers paradise.

-After we had a few beers, we went to a lounge called “Bed Lounge” (Not even kidding about these names).
+After we had a few beers, we went to a lounge called “Bed Lounge” (Not kidding about these names).

 The next day, our last day sadly, we explored the Prague Castle.
 The views from the top are indescribable.
 You can see the whole city down below.

 We spent the rest of the afternoon at the Easter market.
 Trying all the food and drinks we could before we had to leave.
 It was a short trip, but the memories and experiences were never ending.